Ph1lll/Gswww/README.md

     + jpeg
     + png
     + gif
-    + pnm
     + tga
     + tiff
     + webp
+    + pnm
     + bmp
     + farbfeld
+    + (The last 3 are not supported in Gswww and will not display)
-+ Clear the screen with an rrggbb colour
++ Clear the screen with a rrggbb colour
 + Smooth transition effect when you switch images
-+ Doing it all without having to shutdown the daemon
++ Doing it all without having to pkill the daemon

 ## Big Thanks
 Thanks goes to [Horus645](https://github.com/Horus645) for making [swww](https://github.com/Horus645/swww)